Sewer56/nexus-what-i-want-to-build/docs/index.md

 !!! tip "Personal projects I'm building in my spare time"

-    These are ambitious technical projects that would revolutionize the entire modding infrastructure.
+    These are ambitious technical projects that would revolutionize the entire modding infrastructure.<br/>

-    Each represents hundreds of hours of weekend development work.
+    Each represents hundreds of hours of weekend development work (~30 hours a weekend).

+Below are the ones I'm working on at this very moment, which would also benefit Nexus Mods.<br/>
+I figured I'd put those first as it would give you the idea on the sort of things I specialize in(1).
+{ .annotate }

+1. (It's usually bleeding edge tech)

 ### [Lossless Texture Compression Library](./dxt-lossless-transform.md)